 What rebates can La Riviera homeowners get?

-Swapping an old R-22 unit in a La Riviera ranch home is exactly the kind of project rebates were built for.
-That's because the neighborhood gets its electricity from the Sacramento Municipal Utility District (SMUD) rather than PG&E (PG&E supplies the gas).
-The incentives here differ from Placer County cities like Roseville or Rocklin.
-SMUD offers rebates up to $3,000 on qualifying heat-pump systems plus low-interest GoGreen financing, and the programs change periodically.
-Before any replacement we check the current SMUD rebates you actually qualify for.
-We stack them with any federal tax credits and lay out the numbers so the decision is clear.
+Retiring an R-22 unit in a La Riviera ranch home is exactly the project rebates were built for.
+La Riviera is unincorporated Sacramento County, served by the Sacramento Municipal Utility District (SMUD) for electricity while PG&E supplies the gas — a different incentive picture than Placer County towns like Roseville or Rocklin, which are on PG&E for electric too.
+SMUD pays up to $3,000 on qualifying heat-pump systems and offers low-interest GoGreen financing, and the programs change through the year.
+Before any replacement we pull the current SMUD rebates you actually qualify for, stack them with available federal tax credits, and lay the numbers out so the decision is clear.

 Should I repair or replace my La Riviera system?